bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

       # Metrics that support this aggregation will report the 'kafka.topic.name' attribute as '_all_topics_'.
       # NOTE: This implies partitions aggregation, which omits metrics like 'bufstream.kafka.topic.partition.offset.high_water_mark'.
       topics: false
-      # Aggregate metrics across all parttions to avoid cardinality issues with clusters with a large number of partitions.
+      # Aggregate metrics across all partitions to avoid cardinality issues with clusters with a large number of partitions.
       # Metrics that support aggregation will report the 'kafka.partition.id' attribute as -1, while some metrics, such as
       # 'bufstream.kafka.topic.partition.offset.high_water_mark' will be omitted if partition level aggregation is enabled.
       partitions: false